cbrnr/mnelab/README.md

 The latest release is available on [PyPI](https://pypi.python.org/pypi) and can be installed with:
 ```
 pip install mnelab
+mnelab
 ```
-The `mnelab` command starts the application.
+The `mnelab` command in the last line starts the application.

 #### Via conda
-An (unofficial, but regularly updated) conda package can be installed from [conda-forge](https://conda-forge.org/), ideally into its own dedicated environment:
+An (unofficial, but regularly updated) conda package can be installed from [conda-forge](https://conda-forge.org/).
+We **strongly** suggest to install MNELAB into its own dedicated environment to ensure smooth installation and operation:
 ```
 conda create -y --name mnelab -c conda-forge mnelab
 conda activate mnelab
 mnelab
 ```
-The `mnelab` command starts the application.
+The `mnelab` command in the last line starts the application.
 Any issues with this conda package should be reported to the respective [issue tracker](https://github.com/conda-forge/mnelab-feedstock/issues).